-In order to understand the gamut of the GST Audit and its requirement, it is relevant for us to understand the legal provisions related to the GST audit.
-Two important provisions which are relevant and important in this context are Section 35(5) and Section 44(2) of the CGST Act.
+In order to understand the gamut of the GST Audit and its requirement, it would be relevant for us to understand the legal provisions relevant for GST audit.
+Two important provision which are relevant and important in this context are Section 35(5) and Section 44(2) of CGST Act.

-In terms of Section 35(5) "every registered person whose turnover during a financial year exceeds the prescribed limit shall get his accounts audited by a chartered accountant or a cost accountant and shall submit a copy of the audited annual accounts, the reconciliation statement under sub-section (2) of Section 44 and such other documents in such form and manner as may be prescribed".
+In terms of section 35(5) "every registered person whose turnover during a financial year exceeds the prescribed limit shall get his accounts audited by a chartered accountant or a cost accountant and shall submit a copy of the audited annual accounts, the reconciliation statement under sub-section (2) of section 44 and such other documents in such form and manner as may be prescribed".

-In terms of section 44(2) "every registered person who is required to get his accounts audited in accordance with the provisions of sub-section (5) of Section 35 shall furnish, electronically, the annual return under sub-section (1) along with a copy of the audited annual accounts and a reconciliation statement, reconciling the value of supplies declared in the return furnished for the financial year with the audited annual financial statement, and such other particulars as may be prescribed".
+In terms of section 44(2) "every registered person who is required to get his accounts audited in accordance with the provisions of sub-section (5) of section 35 shall furnish, electronically, the annual return under sub-section (1) along with a copy of the audited annual accounts and a reconciliation statement, reconciling the value of supplies declared in the return furnished for the financial year with the audited annual financial statement, and such other particulars as may be prescribed".

-In terms of Rule 80(3) of the CGST Rules "every registered person whose aggregate turnover during a financial year exceeds two crore rupees shall get his accounts audited as specified under sub-section (5) of Section 35 and he shall furnish a copy of the audited annual accounts and a reconciliation statement, duly certified, in GSTR 9C, electronically through the common portal either directly or through a Facilitation Centre notified by the Commissioner".
+In terms of Rule 80(3) of the CGST Rules "every registered person whose aggregate turnover during a financial year exceeds two crore rupees shall get his accounts audited as specified under sub-section (5) of section 35 and he shall furnish a copy of the audited annual accounts and a reconciliation statement, duly certified, in GSTR 9C, electronically through the common portal either directly or through a Facilitation Centre notified by the Commissioner".

-Comment: Section 35(5) begins with the expression "every registered person whose turnover during a financial year exceeds the prescribed limit" whereas the relevant Rule 80(3) uses the expression "every registered person whose aggregate turnover during a financial year exceeds two crore rupees".
-It must be noted that the word turnover has not been defined whereas the expression aggregate turnover has been defined.
-One may note that the expression turnover in State or turnover in the Union territory is defined.
+Comment: Section 35(5) commences with the expression "every registered person whose turnover during a financial year exceeds the prescribed limit" whereas the relevant Rule 80(3) uses the expression "every registered person whose aggregate turnover during a financial year exceeds two crore rupees".
+It must be noted that the word turnover has not been defined whereas the expressions aggregate turnover has been defined.
+One may note that the expression turnover in State or turnover in Union territory is defined.
 In this backdrop the following understanding is relevant:

-- (a) Aggregate turnover is PAN based while turnover in a State / UT, though similarly worded, is limited to turnover in a State / UT, which is limited to a State; - (b) It is therefore, reasonable to interpret that the word turnover used in Section 35(5) ought to be understood as aggregate turnover. - (c) For the financial year 2017-18, the GST period consists of 9 months whereas the relevant Section 35(5) uses the expression financial year; Therefore, in the absence of clarification from the government, and to avoid any cases of default, it is reasonable to understand that to reckon the turnover limits prescribed for audit i.e., Rs.
+- (a) Aggregate turnover is PAN based while turnover in a State / UT is similarly worded except to the extent that turnover in a State / UT is limited to a State; - (b) It is therefore, reasonable to interpret that the word turnover used in section 35(5) ought to be understood as aggregate turnover. - (c) For the financial year 2017-18, the GST period comprises of 9 months whereas the relevant section 35(5) uses the expression financial year; Therefore, in the absence of clarification from government, also to avoid any cases of default, it is reasonable to understand that to reckon the turnover limits prescribed for audit i.e., Rs.
 2 crores one has to reckon the turnovers for the whole of the financial year which would also include the first guarter of the financial year 2017-18.

-It can be seen that Section 35(5) read with Section 44(2) of the CGST Act provides that the following documents shall be furnished electronically by the assessee upon conclusion of the audit:
+It can be seen that section 35(5) read with Section 44(2) of the CGST Act provides that the following documents shall be furnished electronically by the assessee upon conclusion of the audit: